 Are you working remotely online from Georgia (country)?
 If so, you may be liable for taxation by the Georgian Revenue Service.
-Your tax liability comes down to a LOT of factors, not just if you are a tax resident here.
+Your tax liability involves a LOT of factors, not just whether or not you are a legal tax resident here.

 Whether you just arrived with the Remotely From Georgia permit, or if you have been here for much longer, there are considerations that might be relevant to you.
 In this article, I will quickly summarize the main issues and applicable resources.

 Summary Of Considerations

 - Tax liability is different from Tax residency.
-Though you may not become a tax resident, because you leave before the 183 Day automatic tax residency threshold, you may still have tax liability if you earned income while being physically in Georgia.
+Even if you do not become a tax resident, because you happen to leave before the 183 Day automatic tax residency threshold, you may still have tax liability if you earned income while being physically in Georgia.

 - Having tax residency and paying taxes elsewhere does not necessarily shield you from Georgian tax liability.
-In case there’s no Double Taxation Treaty between Georgia and the other country, or Georgia doesn’t recognize the treaty (as is the case with the USA), your foreign-paid taxes have no impact on your Georgian tax liability.
+In cases where there’s no Double Taxation Agreement between Georgia and your other country of tax residency, such as the USA, Australia, South Africa, and some others, your taxes paid elsewhere have no impact on your Georgian tax liability.

 - The Remotely from Georgia program is not a work visa.
-It is merely a right to enter Georgia during COVID.
-Anyone arriving in Georgia using this permit (unless they are a travel partner from a country who has to apply for a visa), is actually here on the 365 day visa waiver program, which allows you to work here anyway, as it has for years now.
+It merely provides the right to enter Georgia during COVID.
+Anyone arriving in Georgia using this permit (unless they are a travel partner of the principal applicant, from a country that does require a visa), is actually here on the 365 day visa free entry program, which allows you to work here without restrictions, as it has for many years.
 The key difference is, you announced your income to the government in your application.
 Those arriving without the permit did not.
 Either way, neither the permit nor the visa exempt you from tax liability in Georgia.

-- Double taxation agreements (DTAs) may protect you in some cases but your obligation to file a Georgian tax return, likely still exists.
-It should be noted that DTA rules vary, the level of protection may not be anywhere close to what you’d assume and you should check these agreements carefully – or if your current country where you pay tax even has one with Georgia.
+- Double taxation agreements (DTAs) may protect you in some cases, but your obligation to file a Georgian tax return likely still exists.
+It should be noted that DTA rules vary, and the level of protection may not be anywhere close to what you’d assume.
+You should check these agreements carefully, or in some cases, check if the current country where you pay tax even has one with Georgia.

 - Some types of income are exempt if falling under the specific definition of foreign-source income.
 However, “foreign-source” almost never includes income earned through active work while on the territory of Georgia (such as working from your laptop).
 Read about what types of income would have zero tax liability in Georgia and which are tax liable here.

-- Operating a foreign business from within Georgia without being registered here is technically illegal under certain circumstances and may incur fines and back taxes if you do not register it in a timely manner.
+- Operating a foreign business (legal entity) from within Georgia without being registered can incur a number of additional tax and legal obligations and may incur fines and back taxes if you do not register it in a timely manner.

-- Setting up a Georgian business can significantly reduce your Georgian tax burden (from 20% on gross income, to as low as 0%).
+- Setting up a Georgian business can significantly reduce your Georgian tax burden (from 20% on taxable income, to as low as 0%).
 Freelancers and contractors can mostly get the 1% tax rate but you do have to register for it, and it does not apply retroactively, so you should seek to register immediately after arriving in most cases.

 - Qualifying for Georgian tax residency can help you reduce or eliminate taxation elsewhere if the correct steps are taken.

-The decisions you need to make will be determined by how long you will stay, the nature of your income and the way it is earned:
+The decisions you need to make will be determined by the length of your stay, the nature of your income, and the way it is earned: